Mapledurham

-Mapledurham is a small village, civil parish and country estate beside the River Thames in southern Oxfordshire.
-The large parish borders Caversham, the most affluent major district of Reading, Berkshire.
+Mapledurham is a small village, civil parish and country estate beside the River Thames in southern Oxfordshire, England.
+The parish borders Caversham, the most northerly district of Reading, Berkshire.
 Historic buildings in the area include the Church of England parish church of St. Margaret, Mapledurham Watermill and Mapledurham House.

 Village

 The village is on the north bank of the River Thames about 3.5 mi northwest of Reading.
 Road access is by a narrow and steep lane from Trench Green on the rural road from Caversham to Goring Heath, Goring-on-Thames and other places.
 The village is closer geodesically (as the crow flies) to Reading's centre than some parts of its districts but it is highly conserved, traffic-calm and rural.

 The access lane becomes the main street of the village and terminates on the bank of the River Thames, where it is surrounded by a cluster of three significant buildings.
 The Church of England parish church of St. Margaret was mainly built in the 14th and 15th century, and was restored in 1863 by the Gothic Revival architect William Butterfield.
-Mapledurham Watermill dates from the 16th and 17th century and is the last operational watermill on the river Thames.
+Mapledurham Watermill dates from the 16th and 17th century and is the last operational watermill on the River Thames.
 Mapledurham House, the country house that is the headquarters of the Mapledurham estate, is one of the largest Elizabethan houses in Oxfordshire.
 On the village street inland from these three buildings can be found the Mapledurham Almshouses, a group of six almshouses built as a memorial to Sir Charles Lister who died in 1613, and now converted into two cottages.

 Mapledurham Lock is on the opposite bank of the river, by the Berkshire village of Purley-on-Thames.
 Although the weir stretches across the river between the two villages, no access is possible across it and, in the absence of a boat, journeys between the two villages require a lengthy detour via Caversham or Whitchurch-on-Thames.
 Because of its scenic location, and lack of through traffic, Mapledurham has been used as a set for several films, including the 1976 thriller The Eagle Has Landed.
 The village, house and mill are a tourist attraction, and on summer weekends a large tour boat runs from Reading.
 The mill location is used on the cover of English rock band Black Sabbath's self-titled debut album Black Sabbath.

+In book 2 of The Forsyte Saga by John Galsworthy, In Chancery, Mapledurham is the location for Soames Forsyte's house.